Sem-the-dev/priv_project/README.md

 To run the application in development, you can run these commands

 cd into `priv_project/client`

 `npm start`

-After that, open `http://localhost:3002` in your browser.
+Open `http://localhost:3002` in your browser.

 ## Future features
 --> Filterable by both discount percentage and name at the same time